cognitivetech/ollama-ebook-summary/README.md

 Essentially, if I didn't read the original, I should still know what information it conveys, if not every specific detail.

+**Find the full data and rankings on [Google Docs](https://docs.google.com/spreadsheets/d/1u3BgDx6IsJSbRz3uNmud1sDtO4WvWsH6ION3J-fhoGw/) or here in this repository: [User Prompt Rankings](ranking-data/Round-5_User-Prompt.tsv).**

 ## Methods

-Rather than feed a 400 page book into any LLM model splitting it into smaller pieces, roughly 2000-2500 tokens each, improves the quality greatly.
+Rather than feed a 400 page book into any LLM model splitting it into chapters (for Q/A), or smaller pieces roughly 2000-2500 tokens each  (for summarization), improves the quality greatly.

 Using [PrivateGPT](https://github.com/imartinez/privateGPT), I first ran tests using a few models on a single book chapter.